rohrerj/scion/doc/dev/design/FABRID.rst

 Policies are disseminated to remote ASes through PCBs, which clients in the AS can query from their Path Servers.
 This policy information can also be requested directly from remote ASes over gRPC.

-The control service introduces a FABRID service with the following endpoints:
+The control service introduces a FABRID service with the following endpoints where intra-AS means it can be reached from the local AS and inter-AS means it can be reached from a remote AS:

 - GetMPLSMapIfNecessary (intra-AS)
 - GetRemotePolicyDescription (intra-AS)